YehiaLB/studyBites/README.md

-# courses
+# StudyBites
-Study Bites is a MOOC platform.
-Developed for CMPS 278's final project.
+Study Bites is a MOOC platform, developed for CMPS 278's final project.